 Twixmas is the perfect time to join in with The Festival of Winter Walks.
-This year’s Festival runs from 23 December 2017 to 7 January 2018.
+The Festival usually runs from Christmas time to the beginning of January.
 To find a group walk nearby, just sign up.

 For an easy family-friendly walk follow one of our self-led winter trails in the forests around our locations.
 Just ask for details at the Forest Retreat or pre-book online.